Meghan King

 Meghan King (born September 26, 1984) is an American reality television personality and model.
-She was a main cast member on the Bravo series The Real Housewives of Orange County (2015–2017) for three seasons, and has subsequently appeared as a guest.
+She was a main cast member on the Bravo series The Real Housewives of Orange County (2015–2017) for three seasons and has subsequently appeared as a guest.

 Early life and education

 King was born on September 26, 1984, in St. Louis, Missouri.
 She is the sister of model RJ King, professional soccer player Julie King, and model and former Amazing Race contestant Caitlin King.
 King graduated with a bachelor degree in business administration from the University of Mississippi, specializing in marketing.

 Career

 Early in her career, King worked as a model in Milan, Italy and in the U.S., saying: "I modeled shortly in Milan, and I hated it.
 And I didn't speak the language, there weren't smartphones, and I was alone."
 She worked for fashion brands such as Abercrombie & Fitch and Americana, and appeared in Cosmopolitan magazine.
 King left modeling to focus on her studies at the University of Mississippi.
-She has since returned to modeling, and in 2017 she walked the runway at Sha Ali Ahmad's fashion show, and graced the magazine covers of Pump Lifestyle, GEV Magazine and Latina.
+She has since returned to modeling, and in 2017 she walked the runway at Sha Ali Ahmad's fashion show, and was on the magazine covers of Pump Lifestyle, GEV Magazine and Latina.
 Prior to moving to California, King worked as a sales representative for a pathology software firm.

 In January 2024, King joined real estate company Dielmann Sotheby's Realty as a real estate advisor in Ladue, Missouri.